 At the end of August, my family made their way to Boston for a short weekend getaway.
 We had a crammed itinerary to make the most of our trip and I’m so glad we made sure a Boston Harbor Cruise was on it!

-After doing this cruise, I’m really excited to check out the Provincetown Ferry next summer, I’ve always wanted to go to Cape Cod and the idea of being able to take the train from Maine to Boston and then take the ferry to the Cape sounds like the most stress-free way to do it!
+And loved that I could take the train from Maine to Boston and then take the ferry to the Cape for the most stress-free way to do it!

 You can find all of the fares and schedules for each cruise on the Boston Harbor Cruises website.
 The cruises are also part of the CityPass which is a great option if you’re planning on doing a lot of quintessential Boston.

 If you’re looking for more great things to do in the City, check out my post on a Weekend in Boston.